chandrikabijore/DBMS_Series/README.md

 # DBMS_Series

-Hi all, In this repo you can find all the notes of the on-going DBMS Series on my
+Hi all, In this repo you can find all the notes of the on-going DBMS Series.

 Playlist link (DBMS Series) : https://www.youtube.com/playlist?list=PLrL_PSQ6q062cD0vPMGYW_AIpNg6T0_Fq